Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 were associated with more than 2 future VEP features (@figure4\B, C).

-Longitudinally, the early microbiome (visit-1) was related to VEP features at visit-2 and visit-3 fairly evenly (12/28 visit-1 microbiome associations to visit-3 VEP latencies, 15/30 associations to visit-3 amplitudes), suggesting early microbiome metabolism in the first 6 months of life is associated with visual neurodevelopment over the next year.
+Longitudinally, the early microbiome (visit-1)
+#rp([was related to VEP features at visit-2 and visit-3 fairly evenly
+(12/28 visit-1 microbiome associations to visit-3 VEP latencies,
+ 15/30 associations to visit-3 amplitudes),
+suggesting early microbiome metabolism in the first 6 months of life is associated with visual neurodevelopment over the next year.
+],[was related to VEP features at visit-2 and visit-3 fairly evenly;
+of 12/28 significant gene set / VEP latency test, 16 were from visit 2 and 12 were from visit 3, and of the 30 significant associations with VEP amplitudes, 15 were from visit 2 and 15 were from visit 3.
+This suggests that early microbiome metabolism in the first 6 months of life is associated with visual neurodevelopment over the next year.
+])
 Microbiome metabolism from visit-2 was associated with similar numbers of visit-3 VEP features as visit-1 microbiome (17 visit-3 latency features, 18 visit-3 amplitude features),